NoCodeDapps-OU/.github/profile/README.md

 Who

-- NoCodeClarity serves developers, non-developers, entrepreneurs, and innovators interested in building dApps on Bitcoin and Bitcoin L2s (also known as Bitcoin Layer 2s) without needing advanced coding skills.
+- NoCodeDapps serves developers, non-developers, entrepreneurs, and innovators interested in building dApps on Bitcoin and Bitcoin L2s (also known as Bitcoin Layer 2s) without needing advanced coding skills.
 The platform has a growing community of NoCodeDevs and NoCodeAdvocates.
 We've been supported by orgranizations such as Microsoft for Startups and the Stacks Foundation.

 What

-- NoCodeClarity is the world's first Bitcoin dApp launchpad for Bitcoin and Bitcoin L2s.
-As an AI-driven platform, NoCodeClarity simplifies the creation, deployment, and scaling of Bitcoin dApps.
+- NoCodeDapps is the world's first Bitcoin dApp launchpad for Bitcoin and Bitcoin L2s.
+As an AI-driven platform, NoCodeDapps simplifies the creation, deployment, and scaling of Bitcoin dApps.
 It offers tools to handle the entire lifecycle of dApp development — frontend, backend, and smart contracts — using a NoCode interface, making it accessible to everyone.

 When

-- NoCodeClarity is operational today with its v1 platform already live.
+- NoCodeDapps is operational today with its v1 platform already live.

 Where